vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 . āṣ The doctrine underlying MBh 240 therefore seems to be that kṣetraj˜na and sattva  are two aspects of one and the same principle, viz. the buddhi, which is defined as the Self of man \(MBh 240.3ab\).
 If our analysis of these chapters is correct, it may explain a statement in the Anugītā.

-Some wise men who are well established in knowledge declare the identity of the kṣetraj˜

-na  and the sattva, this is not correcṭ 23
+Some wise men who are well established in knowledge declare the identity of the kṣetrajña  and the sattva, this is not correcṭ 23

 This verse may be taken to refer to those passages of 239–241 that teach the unity of the kṣetraj˜na  and the sattva  within the self.
 This unity appears as two aspects \(dialectical moments\) of the buddhi: on the one hand as the transcendental subject, styled ‘ kṣetraj˜na’, on the other hand as the phenomenality \(intentionality\) of consciousness, styled ‘ sattva’ \(‘being’\), that is intellect \( buddhi\) as activity, which comprises manas, the senses and their objectṣ